Duke-PL-Course/duke-pl-course.github.com/source/_posts/2013-01-17-configuring-vim.markdown

 ## Installing Vim

 Most Unix-like systems like Mac OS X or Linux distributions will come with Vim installed already.
-However, you may want to upgrade vim for better compatability or new features.
+However, you may want to upgrade vim for better compatibility or new features.
 Here, we will cover some of the recommended ways to install `vim`.

 *TL;DR: Here is a link to the [vim dotfiles](https://www.dropbox.com/s/bka5j2rkobq0gxu/vimdotfiles.tgz) recommended for a base configuration.*